COLUMN

 Let’s illustrate the importance of revenue per employee using the following example.

 To ensure the comparison results are clear (as comparing companies with different products and scales can be confusing), and consistent with our previous discussion on inventory turnover, for our model case, we will use appliance retailers of a similar scale selling the same products.
-(The model companies are fictitious but based on actual companies.)
+(These model companies are fictional but based on the numbers from actual businesses.)

 [Model Case]